COVID-19 guidance for waste services

 Household recycling centres

-- Please bring proof of address.
-Only Buckinghamshire residents will be allowed to use the sites.
-Slough residents are allowed to use sites at Burnham and Langley.
+- Bring proof of address.
+Only Buckinghamshire residents are able to use all the sites.
+Slough Borough Council residents are able to use Langley and Burnham sites only.

-- Social distancing measures are now in place, this also means no assistance for unloading can be provided.
+- Remember social distancing measures are now in place, this also means no assistance for unloading can be provided.

-- Only one person per vehicle where possible.
+- Only allow one person out of the vehicle whilst on site.

 All waste services remain stretched as more waste is produced at home so we are asking residents to try and help the crews wherever possible by: